 - You get to step 2 of the sync process (“Copying diagnostic information”), then it stops.
 A triangular error alert appears:

 - iTunes searches for your device, but fails to find it.
 When that happens, the device disappears from iTunes’ device list.
-When this occurs, exit from iTunes, then start it up again.
-Wait a little while, until the device icon appears and you can see your device.
-Then try to sync again (preferably from your device).
+If this occurs, restart iTunes, wait for your device to appear, and try again.

 If you can’t exit from iTunes, or if iTunes won’t restart, open up Task Manager, select “More details”, select the “Processes” tab, find “iTunes” in the list of processes, right-click on “iTunes”, and select “End Task”.
 Now you should be able to restart iTunes and proceed normally.
 (Mac users can do something similar using “Activity Monitor”)